 - 2 cups – Heavy Cream

 - 8 – Yolks

 - ¼ cups – Bourbon

 - ¼ cups – Dark Rum

-The recipe below, I share a delicious and very festive eggnog ice-cream.
-It is easy to make in any ice-cream maker.
+In the recipe below, I share a delicious and very festive eggnog ice-cream.
+It is easy to make in an ice-cream maker.

 - Heat cream, milk, nutmeg, and vanilla bean(do not boil)